rhonamackay/nb-tt/README.md

 - Image size responsivity

 - The option to choose TV schedule information based on different countries (currently defaults to US)

+- More detailed component testing covering edge cases and errors